REGENERATE 2020 Workshop

 Rethink Consult has developed an interactive workshop which addresses many of risks and challenges in a concise format.
 Shifting the Paradigm - REGENERATE 2020, is designed to help attendees move towards creating resilient communities, businesses and organisations.
 The workshop takes a holistic approach to exploring macro and micro issues that will impact local communities, businesses, local and regional government alike.

 The three core principles of the 'REGENERATE 2020' workshop include:

 A) A risk management approach to understanding the challenges.
-Only by understanding the broader risks imposed by nature, our economic system and the laws of thermodynamics can we begin to move to a place of resiliency.
-By taking an objective approach, in conjunction with a risk management framework, we can move towards a more resilient model of thinking, living and responsibility.
+Only by understanding the broader risks imposed by nature, our economic system and the laws of thermodynamics can we begin to move to a place of resilience.
+By taking an objective approach, in conjunction with a risk management framework, we can move towards a more robust and resilient model of thinking.

 B) Building resilience by understanding the key principles and fundamentals of resilience.
-While it is one thing to bounce back from a disaster or crisis there is great power, freedom and significant benefit in being able to identify, plan and take positive action before any crisis occurs.
+While it is one thing to bounce back from a disaster or crisis, there is great power and significant benefits in being able to identify, plan and take positive action before any crisis occurs.

 C) Developing regenerative models.
-Regenerative models and systems help strengthen the health and vitality of ecosystems, communities and build new and diverse networks and connections.
+Regenerative models and systems help strengthen the health and vitality of ecosystems.
+Regeneration helps build diverse networks and connections across communities and organisations.
 Moving away from an exploitative mind-set to a holistic and regenerative framework has many benefits.

 Benefits and Outcomes of Shifting the Paradigm – REGENERATE 2002

 To learn more, or check availability and pricing phone: 0432 009 867 or email: email@example.com